If you love baseball and softball, how cool would it be to have your own baseball batting cage?

 Another great accessory for your batting cage is a pitching machine.
 These can be very expensive, so you will have to decide whether you want a pitching machine that throws real baseballs and softballs, or one that throws poly balls.
 Seeing real balls pitched is the best, but those machines are the most expensive.

-This is an example of a pitching machine that throws real balls.
+This is an example of a high end pitching machine that throws real balls.
 This machine can throw pitches from 30 – 90 mph and can pitch a fastball, split-finger, or overhand curve.
 It also comes with a 5-year warranty.

 Another type of pitching machine you could go with uses poly-type balls instead of real baseballs and softballs, and these machines are considerably less expensive.
 This machine is very portable and has some nice options including simulating both right and left-hand pitches, and has a 360-degree movement to throw fly balls, ground balls, and pop ups.
 This saves a lot of wear and tear on your arm for practices.